LeeThomas13/city_explorer_api/README.md

 Actual time needed to complete:

+#Lab 09

+Number and name of feature: #9 Location Database

+Estimate of time needed to complete: 1 hours

+Start time: 2:30

+Finish time: 3:10

+Actual time needed to complete: 40min

-Number and name of feature: #10 Server
+Number and name of feature: #10 Weather Database

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2 hours

 Start time:

 Finish time:

 Actual time needed to complete:

-Number and name of feature: #11 Deploy

-Estimate of time needed to complete:

-Start time:

-Finish time:

-Actual time needed to complete:
--->